Class participation = 10 points

 Assignment 1 = 20 points (Transmaterial Interchange) Designing, 3D modeling, Laser cutting, rapid prototyping, constructing and posting to your blog

-Assignment 2 = 25 points (Anthropogenic Stalactites) Designing, 3D modeling, rendering and printing and posting to your blog
+Assignment 2 = 25 points (Anthropogenic Stalactites) Designing, 3D modeling, rendering, printing, framing and posting to your blog.

-Assignment 3 = 25 points (Transpecies Growth, Virtual/Real/experiential Skins, virtual sculpture/installation) Designing, 3D modeling, laser cutting, rapid prototyping and stop-motion video documentation in creating a project
+Assignment 3 = 25 points (Transpecies Growth, Virtual/Real/experiential Skins, virtual sculpture/installation) Designing, 3D modeling.
+Not required though possible are: laser cutting, rapid prototyping and stop-motion video documentation in creating a final project

 Participation in Final Exhibition = 10 points